 - 10.01 Effective upon the commencement of this Agreement the Employer will pay into the Laborers Pension Fund of Western Canada, the amount stipulated in Article 7.01 for all hours earned by employees covered by this Agreement. - The Employer agrees to contribute for each and every hour worked by an employee under the job classifications set out in the Agreement.
-Contributions shall be made on the basis of full or half hours and shall be made on the basis of hours earned. - All payments shall be made no later than the fifteenth (15th) day of the month following the month for which the payment is to be made. - Payment to be forwarded to the Laborers' Pension Fund of Western Canada, located at:
+Contributions shall be made on the basis of full or half hours and shall be made on the basis of hours earned. - All payments shall be made no later than the fifteenth (15th) day of the month following the month for which the payment is to be made. - 10.04 Payment to be forwarded to Element Consulting Group, located at: